Bungie-net/api/README.md

 This section will be added to as time goes by - we're working with it as we go!

-2018-05-30

-The previously mentioned workaround for the Equip Items restriction is now live.
-You should be able to equip with any character as long as it is not actively logged in.

 ## v2.2.2 Triumphs?
 Who said anything about Triumphs I don't know what you're talking about

 ### Fixed